 Using cloud computing can help telecom companies lower expenses for maintaining infrastructure and developing new services in the long run.
 For instance, with clouds, you can better plan for shorter upgrade cycles and meet customer demand for the latest technologies.
 Also, due to their nature, clouds provide scalability so that cellular infrastructure can expand its capacity and handle more traffic.

 Combined with a microservices architecture, clouds allow telecom providers to develop, test, and deploy new services securely and conveniently.
-Thus, they can deliver additional services and improve current ones to meet high consumer expectations without any impact on other network components.
+Thus, providers can deliver additional services and improve current ones to meet high consumer expectations without any impact on existing services.

 Network and data security issues

-With adoption of new technologies, the security of networks and data becomes a top concern for telecommunications companies.
+With the adoption of new technologies, the security of networks and data becomes a top concern for telecommunications companies.
+Here are some of the most prevalent concerns in this area:

-To address such security challenges, telecom companies can leverage clouds for network security, again treating cloud vendors not only as their competitors, but as partners as well.
+To address such security challenges, telecom companies can leverage clouds for network security, again treating cloud vendors not only as their competitors but also as their partners.
 Out-of-the-box solutions from cloud providers already offer various mechanisms for infrastructure security.
-AWS, for example, offers security groups and identity and access management roles as part of their cloud security offering.
+AWS, for example, offers security groups and identity and access management roles as part of its cloud security offering.

 Note that different providers (of both private and public clouds) can use different terms for similar or even the same functionalities and offer different sets of features.
 CSPs should keep such nuances in mind, especially when working with hybrid clouds.